 To ensure accurate readings, the TC must make direct contact with the copper of the PCB onto which the LED package pad is soldered, i.e. any solder mask or other masking layer must first be removed before mounting the TC onto the PCB.
-The TC must be attached as close as possible to the primary heat flow path of the LED emitter pad which is the cathode of LUXEON HL2Z.
-Figure 25 (left image) shows the thermal gradient of a representative two-pad LED package mounted on Al-MCPCB.
+The TC must be attached as close as possible to the primary heat flow path of the LED emitter pad which can be the cathode of LUXEON HL1Z.
+Figure 22 (left image) shows the thermal gradient of the Al-MCPCB.
 The temperature drops off quickly when the T_s points moves further away from the LED package, hence making the T_s point less sensitive in estimating the junction temperature.

-Figure 25.
+Figure 22.
 Shown here is a representative LED package.
 The T_s location should be placed close to the package as shown.
 The $R\theta{j,s}$ is characterized based on this placement position.
 The further away the T_s point is, the calculated junction temperature will then be under-stated.

-Lumileds has successfully used a two-part Artic Silver^m thermal adhesive in combination with a TC wire gauge of AWG 40 or 36.
-Excessive dispense of thermal adhesive may impact the accuracy of the T_s temperature reading since this may increase the thermal time constant of the setup (increase in heat capacity of the thermal adhesive).
-The use of nonconductive thermal epoxy is not recommended since there may be a possibility of getting some epoxy residue underneath the TC wire tip and the exposed PCB copper trace which will affect the $R\theta{ix}$ measurement.
+Lumileds has successfully used a two-part Artic Silver^M thermal adhesive in combination with a TC wire gauge of AWG 40 or 36.
+Excessive dispense of thermal adhesive may impact the accuracy of the T_M temperature reading since this may increase the thermal time constant of the setup (increase in heat capacity of the thermal adhesive).
+The use of non-conductive thermal epoxy is not recommended since there may be a possibility of getting some epoxy residue underneath the TC wire tip and the exposed PCB copper trace which will affect the R θ{ix} measurement.